- Motor Neurone Disease (MND) is the name given to a group of diseases in which the nerve cells (neurons) that control the muscles degenerate and die.

 - Because of this diagnosis may take some time.

 - Diagnosis can be assisted through a range of tests, some which eliminate other conditions eg; nerve conduction tests.

 - The causes of MND are not yet known but this is the subject of on-going worldwide research.

 - Most cases occur spontaneously though some are hereditary (about 10%).

 - MND is uncommon but not rare.
-Recent statistics estimate there are approximately 1,200 people in Australia currently diagnosed with MND and about 400 new diagnoses each year.
+Recent statistics estimate there are over 2,000 people in Australia currently diagnosed with MND and every day 2 Australians are diagnosed with MND.